No business can last for long without evolving in line with the changing times.

 Increased payment methods are thus going to be a trend in 2021 and beyond.

 Other than the payment methods, your checkout page should be interactive and make things simpler.
-Make sure to create attractive checkout landing pages and seamlessly provide online payment options within the landing page to drive more sales.
+Make sure to create attractive landing pages and seamlessly provide online payment options within the landing page to drive more sales.
 It’s also a great idea to integrate with third-party gateways like Stripe and PayPal to quickly convert visitors into customers.

 9. Big Data’s Importance Grows